raspberrypilearning/electricity-generation/en/step_3.md

 ## Add a UK column

-In this step, you are going to add a UK column and populate it with data so you can see a comparison of New Zealand and the UK.
+In this step, you are going to add a UK column and populate it with data so you can compare the results from New Zealand with the UK.

 You are going to create a column for the UK.
 To do this, you will copy the **New Zealand** sprite.